 What the evidence says about cold-weather cardio

-The Institute of Medicine's exercise-in-the-cold review pooled the modern thermal-regulation literature and concluded that healthy adults exercising in temperatures down to −15 °C with appropriate clothing show no meaningful in real life performance decrement and no elevated injury risk above warm-weather baseline Castellani 2006.
+The Institute of Medicine's exercise-in-the-cold review pooled the modern thermal-regulation literature and concluded that healthy adults exercising in temperatures down to −15 °C with appropriate clothing show no clinically meaningful performance decrement and no elevated injury risk above warm-weather baseline Castellani 2006.
 Below that threshold, the curve steepens: at −25 °C the same review documents a measurable rise in upper-airway irritation, frostbite-on-exposed-skin risk, and acute cardiovascular events in vulnerable populations.

 The brown-adipose-tissue (BAT) story has gotten more popular recently.
 Repeated cold exposure activates BAT and improves cold-induced thermogenesis — but the metabolic benefits are smaller than wellness marketing suggests.
 Lichtenbelt's 2014 review of human BAT activation found a non-shivering thermogenic effect on the order of 50–150 kcal/day with daily cold exposure — useful, not transformative Lichtenbelt 2014.